So, on to Central Europe. To Budapest.

 At times, I thought it was a city suspicious of black people.
 I did not experience any overt racist incidence.
 But it’s all in the simple things: the stares, the looking-over-shoulders and deliberate attempt to avoid hand contact.
 In Budapest, I was conscious that I was black.
 But I sensed no aggression or resentment.
 More like indifference.
 I can live with that.
 I’m gonna be out of your lives in two days.

 But it irks me at the supposition that any touristy black man in Europe was not African.
-This had previously happened to me on earlier visits to Paris and Rome.
-Some white hucksters in those cities had tried to hustle me taking me for a gullible American.
-They wanted to sell me some over-priced memento.
+My wife and I had encountered this perception on an earlier visits to Paris and Rome.
+Some white hucksters in those cities had tried to sell us on some over-priced memento, taking us for gullible Americans.
 The one in Rome kept saying “American, buy.
 Only $20.”
 In Paris, the huckster was around the Louvre.
 He accused me of denying to be American because I did not want to buy from him.
 Only when I began to speak Yoruba to him did he leave me alone.
-I’m sure I must have sounded to him like the bushman in The Gods Must Be Crazy.

 I had such a cramped itinerary so I wasted no time in getting started.
 I checked into my hostel, showered and hit the town.
 First stop, the Dohány Street Synagogue.
 I have never been inside a Jewish synagogue and I couldn’t be presented with a more fitting synagogue.
 The Dohány Street Synagogue is the largest Jewish synagogue in Europe.

 You have to go through some serious security checks before you get in.
-Pat downs, body scanners and luggage scanners.
-Eagle-eyed and steely-faced security personnel; you would have thought you were going into the White House.
+Pat downs, body scanners and luggage scanners by eagle-eyed and steely-faced security personnel.
 One time, I put my camera backpack on the ground and took a few steps away from it to take pictures.
 Two security men were instantly on to me telling me to pick the bag up.

 But once inside, the splendour and glitz is impressive.
 Seated in the pew, a rabbi talked us through Judaism, its different sects and history of the synagogue.
-With the Nazis penchant for confining Jews to a single location before transportation to concentration camps, the synagogue found itself within the borders of Jewish Ghetto in Budapest created by the Nazis.
+With the Nazis penchant for confining Jews to a single location before transportation to concentration camps, the synagogue found itself within the borders of the Jewish Ghetto in Budapest created by the Nazis.
 The synagogue consequently housed several hundred Jews.
 However over two thousand Jews who died within the ghetto from starvation and the cold were uncustomarily buried within the premises of the synagogue.
 The tombs remain till date.
-At the back of the synagogue is the Memorial of the Hungarian Jewish Martyrs , a metallic willow tree whose leaves bear names and tattoo numbers of the dead and those who had disappeared.
-I was justly sober.
+At the back of the synagogue is the Memorial of the Hungarian Jewish Martyrs, a metallic willow tree whose leaves bear names and tattoo numbers of the dead and those who had disappeared.
+I was moved to tears.

 Done with the Dohaney Street Synagogue, I hailed a Taxify to St Matthias Cathedral and the Fisherman’s Bastion on the Buda side.
 The latter is perhaps the most visited tourist attraction in Budapest on account of its panoramic view of the city.

 In the evening, it was time for some chow.
 And what better place to eat than the Szazeves Restaurant, the oldest restaurant in Budapest.
-How could I not go there?
 A Taxify driver had recommended the restaurant for an authentic Hungarian experience.
 I checked the review online and knew I had to pay them a visit

 Meet my dinner.